-The Department of Economics consists of 12 faculty whose research covers most major areas of modern economics.
+The Department of Economics includes 14 faculty whose research covers most major areas of modern economics.
 We are committed to the complementary goals of providing high-quality undergraduate education and producing high-quality economic research.
 The goal of our curriculum is to help students develop an understanding of how individuals, organizations and societies make the choices that determine how an economy’s scarce resources are allocated among alternative uses, and the consequences of those decisions.
 Nearly two-thirds of all Amherst graduates take our introductory course.
 For students interested in a deeper understanding of the discipline, we offer courses that teach the theoretical tools of economics, and applied elective courses that demonstrate how economists use these tools to study a wide variety of real-world economic issues.
 Specifically, students pursuing an economics major will

 - Learn how economists use the tools of economic theory to gain insight into how individuals, organizations and governments pursue their goals, and how these decisions interact to bring about economic outcomes.

 - Learn how economists use data and empirical methods to measure economic outcomes and test competing theories.

 - Gain an understanding of the role of public policy in addressing economic problems and an ability to evaluate economic policy proposals and debates.